 We want to get you on the best possible programme of study as quickly as possible.
 If you absolutely can’t decide on your perfect 3 courses straight away, you may start with 4, but you must let us know which you are not continuing with before October half term.

-Can I change my subject once I start it?
+Can I change a course once I start it?

 Getting on the right course that you are qualified for is very important.
 Whilst the majority of students have settled on their programme of study, if you want to change one or more of your options once you have started, you may do so during the first two weeks.
 This is provided you are qualified for the course and that there is space in the classes.
 You should discuss any changes with parents and your Personal Tutor.